Penderyn, Rhondda Cynon Taf

-Penderyn (/cy/) is a rural village in the Cynon Valley, Rhondda Cynon Taf, Wales, located near Hirwaun.
+Penderyn (/cy/) is a rural village in the Cynon Valley, Rhondda Cynon Taf, South East Wales, located near the village and community of Hirwaun.
 The name is a combination of two Welsh words: pen, which means "head" or "end", and deryn, a contracted form of aderyn, "bird".

 Location

 The village lies on the A4059 road between Hirwaun and Brecon and is the last settlement on that road in the county of Rhondda Cynon Taf before the border with Powys to the north.
 The village sits just within the southern boundary of the Brecon Beacons National Park.
 The River Cynon passes through the area.

 There are four disused churches and chapels in Penderyn: Jerusalem Chapel (Calvinistic Methodist, now a house), Siloam Chapel (Baptist, a grade II listed building), Soar Chapel (Independent, now an antiques shop) and St Cynog's Church (Church in Wales).

 Penderyn is the home of Penderyn Whisky, whose distillery is located opposite the local school.
 The award-winning single malt whisky was launched in 2004 and was the first distilled in Wales for over 100 years.